usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-review.md

 To request a code review appointment, [create an issue](https://help.github.com/articles/creating-an-issue/) on your Github project repository.
 See the [Issues](https://guides.github.com/features/issues/) guide on Github for details.

 Several issue templates have already been provided for you.
-Select the "Project Review Request" template to get started.
+Select the "Review Request" template to get started.

-  1. Change the issue title to "Project `[RELEASE]` Review Request" where `[RELEASE]` is the release you want verified.
-For example, name the issue "Project v1.0.0 Review Request" to request a code review for release v1.0.0 of Project 1.
+  1. Change the issue title to "Review Request: Project `v#`" where `v#` is the release you want reviewed.
+For example, name the issue "Review Request: Project v1.0.0" to request a code review for release v1.0.0 of Project 1.

-  1. Replace `[FULLNAME]` in the issue body with your full name.
-For example, "Sophie Engle".
+  1. Replace `FULL_NAME` in the issue body with your full name.
+For example, "Sophie Engle". *This should happen automatically if you modified your issue templates.*

+  1. Replace `GITHUB_USER` in the issue body with your Github username.
+For example, "sjengle". *This should happen automatically if you modified your issue templates.*

-  1. Replace `[RELEASE]` in the issue body with the release.
-For example, "v1.0.0".
+  1. Replace `RELEASE` in the issue body with the previous release you created.
+(This helps us make sure you are numbering the releases correctly.)
+For example, "v1.0.0" or "N/A" if this is your first release.

-  1. Link to the **verification issue** for the release.
-See the [Autolinked references and URLs](https://help.github.com/articles/autolinked-references-and-urls/#issues-and-pull-requests) guide for details on how to link to an issue on Github.

   1. Link to the **pull request** for your previous code review, or enter "N/A" if this is your first code review.

-  1. Indicate the review type.
-If this is the first code review for this project, request a 30 minute appointment.
-For following code reviews, request a 15 minute appointment.
-To do this, change the `[ ]` text to `[x]` instead next to the correct appointment type.
+See the [Autolinked references and URLs](https://help.github.com/articles/autolinked-references-and-urls/#issues-and-pull-requests) guide for details on how to link to a pull request on Github.

   1. Assign the issue to our TA Olivia (`oliviakumar`). *This should happen automatically if you are using the correct issue template.*

   1. Label the issue with the `review` label. *This should happen automatically if you are using the correct issue template.*

-  7. Label the issue with the appropriate project label.
-For example, add the "project 1" label for project 1 code review.
+  1. Label the issue with the appropriate project label.
+For example, add the "project1" label for Project 1 code review.

-  8. Add the issue to the appropriate project milestone.
-The milestones should be either "Project 1", "Project 2", "Project 3", and "Project 4".
+  1. Add the issue to the appropriate project milestone.
+The milestones should be either "project1", "project2", "project3", and "project4".
 You will have to [create the milestone](https://help.github.com/articles/creating-and-editing-milestones-for-issues-and-pull-requests/) if this is your first issue for the project.

-  9. Verify you have followed all of the necessary steps in the "Verification" section.
-To check a box, change the text `[ ]` to `[x]` instead.
+  1. Verify you have followed all of the necessary steps in the "Verification" section.
+To check a box, change the text `[ ]` to `[x]` instead or click the checkbox after saving the issue.
 Do not create the issue unless you are able to check all of these boxes.

-There is an [example project code review request](https://github.com/usf-cs212-spring2019/template-project/issues/2) in the project template repository.
+There is an [example project code review request](https://github.com/usf-cs212-fall2019/template-project/issues/5) in the project template repository.
 If you make a mistake, please edit the issue.
 Do **not** delete the issue or close the issue and create a new one.

 {% include anchor.html level="h2" text="Code Review Grading" %}